opensearch-project/project-website/_posts/2025-03-05-OpenSearch-as-a-SIEM-Solution.md

 For example, a sequence of events like a VPN login from a new location followed by a privileged action in a server log and an abnormal outbound network connection could be correlated into one incident.

-The correlation engine uses defined rules (“correlation rules”) to specify these multi-step threat scenarios and can display a visualization (a “correlation graph”) of how disparate events relate to each other.
+The correlation engine uses defined rules ("correlation rules") to specify these multi-step threat scenarios and can display a visualization (a "correlation graph") of how disparate events relate to each other.

 This cross-log correlation increases confidence that an alert represents a real incident by combining clues from various sources.
 Such capabilities, typically found in advanced SIEMs, help analysts see the bigger picture of an attack and reduce false positives.